-Online adaptive radiation therapy, motion management, image-guided radiation therapy, photon-counting x-ray detectors, multi-energy computed tomography
+Motion management, quality assurance, image-guided radiation therapy, photon-counting x-ray detectors, multi-energy computed tomography, adaptive radiation therapy

 - Cammin, J. Xu, W. C. Barber, J. S. Iwanczyk, N. E. Hartsough, and K. Taguchi: A cascaded model of spectral distortions due to spectral response effects and pulse pileup effects in a photon-counting x-ray detector for CT, Med.
 Phys.
 2014:41(4), 041905-1–041905-15.